pcaston/OpenPeerPower.github.io/source/_integrations/zwave.markdown

   - platform: zwave
 ```

-Once enabled, any Z-Wave climate devices will be available to Home Assistant.
+Once enabled, any Z-Wave climate devices will be available to Open Peer Power.
 Multiple entities may be created.
 The following entities are created for a Remotec ZXT-120.

 - `climate.remotec_zxt120_heating_1_id`: Allows you to control the connected device.
 See below for examples.
 - `sensor.remotec_zxt120_temperature_38`: A sensor which returns the current temperature set on the attached device.